Big Bend in Waukesha County, Wisconsin — The American Midwest (Great Lakes)

 Regarding Haseltine Cobblestone House.
 This home is a private residence.
 Please respect the family's privacy.

 The Haseltine Cobblestone House of Big Bend/Vernon was completed in 1842 by Colonel Orien Haseltine.
 He came to the Vernon area in 1836 from Andover, Vermont with his wife and 12 children.
 There he purchased 400 acres of land, where he began building his new home in 1840.

 The style of house came originally from England in the 16th century using flint stones and later in New York, but only was popular here for about 10 years.
 It was expensive, labor intensive, and took a lot of time to build.
-Approximately 10,000 cobblestones were used as a veneer over large square fieldstones,
+Approximately 10,000 cobblestones were

 The house is freestanding with interior walls carrying no weight.
 Two large wooden beams run the length of the house which supports the upper floor.

 Vernon was named by Haseltine because of the resemblance to Mount Vernon, George Washington's home.

 In the 1890s, underground pipes were laid near the house in an aborted scheme to pipe spring water to the Chicago World's Fair and Exposition in 1893.